rsksmart/RSKIPs/IPs/RSKIP220.md

 ## Abstract

 The Bridge contract stores information about the Bitcoin blockchain.
-This RSKIP proposes to implement new methods that enable contracts to extract information about the Bitcoin best chain and from its Bitcoin block headers.
-This opens the RSK Bridge as a decentralized cryptoeconomic Bitcoin blockchain oracle.
+This RSKIP proposes to implement new methods that enable contracts to extract information about the Bitcoin best chain and retrieve its block headers.
+This introduces in RSK a decentralized cryptoeconomic (SPV) Bitcoin blockchain oracle for financial contracts, swaps, and other applications.

 Also this proposal enables certain use cases where RSK contracts need cryptoeconomic random values.
 The header of a Bitcoin block contains cryptoeconomic randomness in its proof-of-work hash.
 A contract can wait until a certain Bitcoin block (specified by height) is added to the Bridge, and then use the header hash as a seed to extract pseudo-random values.